n3wt0n/BugGuardian/README.md

 ```

 **WARNING**: If you are experiencing an error like *"BugGuardian already has a dependency defined for XXX"*, update your NuGet client to the latest version

+**WARNING**: Due to a NuGet 3 limitation, web.config and app.config transformation is not supported in this client version and so you have to add the configuration settings manually.
+See the [Configuration settings page](https://github.com/n3wt0n/BugGuardian/wiki/Configuration-settings).

 ###Usage###